Neil McNeil: Ontario

 Under McNeil, thirty more parishes were established, including those with non-English speaking immigrants in Toronto.
 He lobbied for fair taxation for Catholic schools.

 McNeil founded the Federation of Catholic Charities when, in 1927, Toronto's umbrella Federation for Community Service refused to continue to fund Roman Catholic charitable institutions.

 McNeil died in 1934, while serving as Archbishop of Toronto.
 He is buried at St. Augustine's Seminary.

 Legacy

-Under his leadership, the China Mission Seminary, later renamed the Scarboro Foreign Missionary Society, and the Newman Club were established.
+Under his leadership, the China Mission Seminary, later renamed the Scarboro Foreign Missionary Society, and the Toronto Newman Club were established.

 Neil McNeil Catholic High School in Toronto was named in his honour.